Get Adobe Flash player

 With tons of theatrics and a classic performance by the Spice Girls (sadly no signature natural curls by Scary Spice), the summer Olympics came to a close.
 Sniffle, sniffle.
 The games will be missed.
 In honor of all the stellar athletes who inspired and amazed us, I present to you another epic Hair Battle!

 On the left, we have Miss Jessie’s Original Curly Pudding.
 This all-star has been saving many a curlies’ tresses by offering a variety of styling options.
+Some have regarded it as among the best curly hair products.
 From spiraling twist-outs to bouncing shingles, this product delivers.
 According to Miss Jessie’s packaging, “This curl creme was specifically formulated to stretch out and elongate your curls for soft, maximum curl definition.
 Amazing for natural curls, kinks & waves, finger styling, TWAs, coiling, transitioning, kinky weaves and more.
 Excellent for combating curl shrinkage!”

 On left: Miss Jessie’s Curly Pudding.
 On right: III Sisters of Nature Curly Whip Pudding.